helpfulengineering/devops/documentation/guidance/credential-sharing.md

     ![:zap: shortcut menu](/images/1password-account-request.png)

 2. Your request will be manually triaged and approved by an authorized administrator from [#skill-software-devops](https://helpfulengineering.slack.com/archives/CV54M16QH).
-Please note that this process is not instantaneous and depends on timezones and human availabiilty.
+Please note that this process is not instantaneous and depends on timezones and human availability.

 3. Once your account gets approved and you receive the corresponding informational mail, you can proceed to set up your browser and devices following [this guide](https://support.1password.com/explore/team-member/).